jimasp/behave-vsc/CONTRIBUTING.md

 After running automated tests and the manual UI tests in (2) above, then if you made a change that affects anything other than behave test results then you'll want to run some further manual tests of the *affected areas*.

-Example: if you changed anything that affects any of step navigation/feature file parsing/step file parsing/filesystem watchers/workspace settings, then you'd want to run these manual tests as a minimum:
+Example: if you changed anything that affects any of step navigation/feature file parsing/step file parsing/filesystem watchers/instance or project settings, then you'd want to run these manual tests as a minimum:

 - i.
 IMPORTANT:
   - a. *Make sure you do NOT have the marketplace version of the extension installed*